 Shooting of sea lions was thought to be a potentially significant source of mortality prior to the listing of sea lions as "threatened" under the ESA in 1990.
 Such shooting has been illegal since the species was listed as threatened.
 (Note: the 1994 Amendments to the MMPA made intentional lethal take of any marine mammal illegal except where imminently necessary to protect human life).

-Strandings of Steller sea lions with gunshot wounds do still occur.
-During the period from 1990 to 1996 strandings of animals with gunshot wounds from this stock occurred in Oregon and Washington in 1990 (1 animal), 1993 (9 animals), and 1996 (2 animals), resulting in an estimated annual mortality of 2.2 Steller sea lions from this stock during 1992-96.
+Strandings of Steller sea lions with gunshot wounds do still occur, along with strandings of animals entangled in gear that is not fishery-related.
+During the period from 1990 to 1997 human-related strandings of animals with gunshot wounds from this stock occurred in Oregon, Washington, and Alaska in 1990 (1 animal), 1993 (9 animals), 1996 (2 animals), and 1997 (3 animals), resulting in an estimated annual mortality of 2.8 Steller sea lions from this stock during 1993-97.
 This estimate is considered a minimum because not all stranded animals are found, reported, or cause of death determined (via necropsy by trained personnel).
+In addition, human-related stranding data are not available for British Columbia.
 Reports of stranded animals in Alaska with gunshot wounds have not been included because it is not possible to tell if such a report was the result of an animal struck and lost by subsistence hunters (in which case the mortality would have been accounted for in the subsistence harvest estimate).
 However, one of the two 1996 reports was from Alaska and has been included because there were no subsistence struck and lost reports during that year.

-Based on currently available data, the minimum estimated fishery mortality and serious injury for this stock (15) is less that 10% of the calculated PBR (137) and, therefore, can be considered to be insignificant and approaching a zero mortality and serious injury rate.
-The estimated annual level of total human-caused mortality and serious injury from fishery interactions, subsistence harvests, and shootings (15 + 2 + 2 = 19) does not exceed the PBR (1,368) for this stock.
-The Eastern U. S. stock of Steller sea lion is currently listed as "threatened" under the ESA, and therefore designated as "depleted" under the MMPA.
+Based on currently available data, the minimum estimated fishery mortality and serious injury for this stock (14) is less that 10% of the calculated PBR (137) and, therefore, can be considered to be insignificant and approaching a zero mortality and serious injury rate.
+The estimated annual level of total human-caused mortality and serious injury from fishery interactions, subsistence harvests, and shootings (16 + 0 + 3 = 19) does not exceed the PBR (1,368) for this stock.
+The eastern U. S. stock of Steller sea lion is currently listed as "threatened" under the ESA, and therefore designated as "depleted" under the MMPA.
 As a result, this stock is classified as a strategic stock.
-Although the stock size has increased in recent years, the status of this stock relative to OSP is unknown.
+Although the stock size has increased in recent years, the status of this stock relative to its Optimum Sustainable Population size is unknown.